 We would like to thank the United States Forest Service for funding the project and the DNR Forest Stewardship staff (especially Mike Smalligan) for coordination.
 We are grateful for the information provided by many private landowners, public agencies, and nonprofit organization staff.
-Josh Liesen from Huron Pines provided much of the material for the Project Introduction section of this document, and Dr. Hugh Brown, and Rachel Muelle provided valuable content for this document.
-The cover photo was taken by Bob Kellum.
+Josh Liesen from Huron Pines provided much of the material for the Project Introduction section of this document, and Dr. Hugh Brown provided valuable content for this document.